-If the tabular model has calculation groups defined, you can use them only in conjunction with model measures and not with implicit measures you create by adding numeric fields to a visual.
+If the tabular model has calculation groups defined, you can use them only with model measures and not with implicit measures you create by adding numeric fields to a visual.
 The model might also have had the DiscourageImplicitMeasures flag set manually, which has the same effect.
-To learn more, see Calculation groups in Analysis Services.
+For more information, see Calculation groups in Analysis Services.

 To change the server name after initial connection